nicoboyce/nicoboycedotcom/music.md

 **Things on rotation at the moment:**

+* Charli XCX - Brat (what more is there to say, it's the pop album everyone can love and relate to)
 * 100 Gecs (hectic queer chaos, swapping medication with your friends, standing in line for the club and realising your shoes don't match)
 * Mark Lanegan Band - Here Comes That Weird Chill (post grunge hard blues, running away from your problems, finding out that your real problems were the ones you brought with you)
 * Monolord - Rust (somehow more Cathedral than Sleep)